ebullient/ttrpg-convert-cli/README.md

 ## Changes that impact generated templates and files

+### 🔥 2.1.0: File name and path changes, template docs and attribute changes

+1. 🔥 **Variant rules include the source in the file name**: this avoids duplicates (and there were some).
+2. 🔥 **5eTools changed the classification for some creatures**, which moves them in the bestiary.
+Specifically: the Four-armed troll is a giant (and not an npc), a river serpent is a monstrosity rather than a beast, and ogre skeletons and red dracoliches are both undead.
+3. 🔥 Better support for table rendering has superceded dedicated/hand-tended random name tables.
+All of the tables are still present, just in different units more directly related to source material.
+4. 🔥 **Change to monster template attributes:** Legendary group attributes have been simplified to `name` and `desc`, just like other traits.
+See the [default monster template](https://github.com/ebullient/ttrpg-convert-cli/blob/0736c3929a6d90fe01860692f487b8523b57e60d/src/main/resources/templates/tools5e/monster2md.txt#L80) for an example.

+> ***If you use the Templater plugin***, you can use [a templater script](https://raw.githubusercontent.com/ebullient/ttrpg-convert-cli/main/migration/ttrpg-cli-renameFiles-5e-2.1.0.md) to **rename files in your vault before merging** with freshly generated content.
+View the contents of the template before running it, and adjust parameters at the top to match your Vault.

+✨ **New template documentation** is available in [docs](https://github.com/ebullient/ttrpg-convert-cli/tree/main/docs).
+Content is generated from javadoc in the various *.qute packages (for template-accessible fields and methods).
+It may not be complete..
+PRs to improve it are welcome.

 ### 🔥 2.0.0: File name and path changes, and styles!

 1. 🔥 **A leading slash (`/`) is no longer used at the beginning of compendium and root paths**.
 This should allow you to move these two directories around more easily.
     - I recommend that you keep the compendium and rules sections together as big balls of mud.
     - If you do want to further move files around, do so from within obsidian, so obsidian can update its links.

 2. 🔥 **D&D 5e subclasses now use the source of the subclass in the file name**.

    > ***If you use the Templater plugin***, you can use [a templater script](https://raw.githubusercontent.com/ebullient/ttrpg-convert-cli/main/migration/ttrpg-cli-renameFiles-1.3.0.md) to rename files in your vault before merging with freshly generated content.
 View the contents of the template before running it, and adjust parameters at the top to match your Vault.